FelisDiligens/md-table-tools/README.md

 ### Web demo

-A web demo (see screenshot above) is available under `demo/src/index.html`.
+A web demo (see screenshot above) can be accessed [here](https://felisdiligens.github.io/md-table-tools/demo/).

-You can also click [here](https://felisdiligens.github.io/md-table-tools/demo/) to view it.
+The source code is under `./demo`.

 ### CLI demo